 The Federal Register published the final part of PHMSA’s Gas Mega Rule.
 But don’t worry, we’ve got you covered.

-When new regulations drop, technology and service providers are quick to offer new ways to efficiently spread already-thin resources to meet the new requirements.
+When new regulations drop, technology and service providers are quick to offer new ways to efficiently spread already-thin resources to meet new pipeline regulatory compliance requirements.
 Operators’ phones are likely ringing off the hook with sales calls right now.

 But at Teren, we like to take a more strategic and holistic approach.
 We’re playing the long game in helping our clients not only manage risk but also build resilience over time.
 And to do that, we’ve been preaching what’s included in the new regs for quite awhile.